Introduction

 Number and usage of pocket cards

-In Texas Holdem, you will get two-hole cards, and in Omaha, you will receive four-hole cards.
+In Texas Holdem, you will get two-hole cards; in Omaha, you will receive four-hole cards.

-You will have to use either one or both the hole cards with community cards in Texas Hold ’em and in Omaha, you use two hole cards out of four with three community cards to make poker hands.
+In Texas Hold 'em, you must use either one or both of the hole cards with community cards and in Omaha, you use two hole cards out of four with three community cards to make poker hands.

 Comparative hand strength